Landing a coaching client is no easy feat. So why would you ever say “no” to a potential new client?

 6. Your Gut Tells You No

-It’s hard to put a finger on why you and a potential client don’t have chemistry.
-But just imagine going through the same thing every single time you give a coaching session to this client.
+It’s hard to pinpoint why you and a potential client don’t have chemistry.
+But just imagine going through the same thing every time you give this client a coaching session.

 If you cringe at the thought of doing that, you shouldn’t say yes to the client.
-Chemistry is so important in any coaching relationship!
-You’ll struggle to get along with this person and help them attain their goals if the chemistry is way off.
+Chemistry is so important in a coaching relationship!
+If you’re not on the same page, you’ll struggle to get along with this person and help them attain their goals.

 Thank you so much for taking the time to jump on a call with me earlier today.
 I appreciate the trust you’ve placed in me thus far.